-See 6112 for this type of revenue received from OSPI.
 See 6312 for revenue received from nonfederal agencies other than OSPI.

 Record federal resources received directly from a federal agency pursuant to the American Rescue Plan Act of 2021; SEC.
 2001.
 Elementary and Secondary School Emergency Relief Fund.
 Districts should track and segregate allowable expenditures related to this resource in Program 13.